TiE23/sab-f1-ui/README.md

 I didn't learn that much more about React beyond getting familiar with React Hooks.
 Facebook uses Flow instead of TypeScript and Flux (and other solutions) instead of Redux and has a ton of technical overhead when it comes to the marriage of their own language Hack (an extension of PHP), their cross-language API/RPC framework Thrift, and their configuration files system Configurator to the world of React and JavaScript.

-## 2020 Self Teaching
+## 2021 Self Teaching
 My time with Facebook ended in June 2021 and after taking a month to vacation and relax and started by reading through a 660 page long look from cover-to-cover on React and [TypeScript](https://www.typescriptlang.org/) to learn everything I didn't already know (or what came out as the new paradigms - having built Metric-Teacher just before hooks became the norm).

 Then I learned about composing CSS styles through the [Styled-Components](https://styled-components.com/) system that I have grown to absolutely love.

 Finally I worked my way through a comprehensive course in [D3.js](https://d3js.org/).
-And while I haven't found a use for this library in my project it really has left a mark on me and I'm excited to use it in the future.
+And while I haven't found a use for this library in my project it really has left a mark on me and I'm excited for any chance to use it in the future.

 ## F1 World Broadcast Emulator project
 I started work on this project in mid December mostly working on the basic scaffolding of the project - routing, state, and getting familiar with general page layout.
 I then promptly took time off for Christmas and New Years.